August 19, 2012

-By: Jack Lato & Emma Kwee
+by Jack Lato & Emma Kwee

-Idul Fitri 2011Idul Fitri, the end of Ramadan is set on the 19th of August.
+Idul Fitri 2017Idul Fitri, the end of Ramadan is near.
 Idul Fitri is the most important day on the Islamic calendar.
 Cleansed and a few pounds lighter, millions of Indonesians return home (‘pulang kampung’ Obama would say).
 As lemmings squeezed in overflowing economy busses, they are prepared to take the final hurdle, after conquering lengthy queues to obtain the last overpriced tickets, facing kilometers of traffic jams crisscrossing the country.

 What moves Indonesians during Idul Fitri is an irrepressible urge to meet their family, particularly their parents.
 Shaking hands, asking for forgiveness and blessing could theoretically be done anytime.
 Mobile phones could also come in handy; speaking through the phone, or texting for forgiveness shuns the caller from being ashamed.
 Indonesia is utterly connected by high-tech devices.
 Yet, during Idul Fitri the sense of love drives people to return home and physically connect with their family.